Triphala Side Effects and Precautions

 So for instance, if you took a heaped teaspoon of triphala for the first time and experienced side effects like headaches, tiredness or just not feeling your best, then try and drink a lot of water and eat fresh fruit and lots of vegetables and other healthy foods throughout that day.

 Don’t take any powdered triphala the next day.
 Then after two days, if you’d like to try it again, start with a smaller dose.
-In this case, two grams or half a level teaspoon, or even just one gram or a quarter of a teaspoon of triphala could be a good start to check for side effects.
+In this case, two grams or half a level teaspoon, or even just one gram or a quarter of a teaspoon of the powder could be a good start to check for triphala side effects.

 If you still experience the same negative reaction with the same intensity it would be best stop taking triphala and consult an Ayurvedic practitioner.
 In most cases though, once you find your correct triphala dosage, you’ll feel a lot better after a week or two of using it.